MatanBiton/MORL-Algorithms/README.md

 # MORL-Algorithms

-A comprehensive implementation of Multi-Objective Reinforcement Learning (MORL) algorithms, featuring state-of-the-art methods for training agents to optimize multiple conflicting objectives simultaneously.
+A comprehensive implementation of Multi-Objective Reinforcement Learning (MORL) algorithms, featuring state-of-the-art methods for training agents to optimize multiple objectives simultaneously as ISO Operators in power-grids management.

 ## 🎯 Overview